 3. In 2019, Private Equity Firms closed the highest number of Data Center M&A

-As per the latest report from Synergy Research Group reveals the number of data center-oriented M&A deals signed in 2019, and for the first time, it crosses 100 mark.
+The latest report from Synergy Research Group reveals the number of data center-oriented M&A deals signed in 2019, and for the first time, it crossed the 100 deals mark.

-It was 6 percent higher than in 2018, and more than double the number of deals closed in 2016.
-The market saw a total of 350 deals (approximately) closed while specifically talking about Data Center M&A. One utter change that happened in 2019 was the dramatic 50% increase in private equity deals and more than offset by a sharp 45% drop in M&A deals closed by public companies.
+It is 6 percent higher as compared to 2018, and more than double the number of deals closed in 2016.
+Talking specifically about Data Center M&A, the market witnessed a total of 350 deals (approximately) going through.
+One peculiar change in 2019 was the dramatic 50% rise in private equity deals that more than made up for a sharp 45% drop in M&A deals closed by public companies.

-Moreover, the deal volume also increased in 2019; however, the aggregate value of those deals decreased due to a reduction of 24 percent in the average value of the deal, following a similar trend seen in 2018.
+Moreover, the deal volume also increased in 2019; but the aggregate value of those deals decreased due to a reduction of 24 percent in the average value of the deal, following a similar trend observed in 2018.

 Read the full story here: How did the “Data Center M&A” break all-time record in 2019?